 A wide range of opinions, perspectives, and experiences are essential to excellence.
-Therefore, the Graduate School works collaboratively with campus units and student organizations to promote the recruitment, funding, academic success, and professional growth of graduate students from a variety of backgrounds, including those historically underrepresented within research universities.
+The Graduate School works collaboratively with campus units and student organizations to promote the recruitment, funding, academic success, and professional growth of graduate students from a variety of backgrounds, including those historically underrepresented within research universities.

 Our commitment to diversity begins at recruitment.
 We partner with our schools and programs to identify, attract, and develop the most talented scholars representing as many viewpoints, backgrounds, and life experiences as possible.
 We aspire to be an inclusive community in which individuals of every nationality, religion, gender, race/ethnicity, sexual orientation, ability, political viewpoint, socioeconomic status, and veteran status can flourish.

 At the University of Oregon, we believe diverse backgrounds drive innovative research.
 Our commitment to diversity includes support for programs that help the university achieve a diverse and successful graduate student body.

 As part of this commitment, the Graduate School also offers numerous services, workshops, and training to promote and address the needs of a diverse community of scholars.